DongLieu/cosmos-sdk/docs/architecture/adr-034-account-rekeying.md

 ### Neutral

 * While the purpose of this is intended to allow the owner of an account to update to a new pubkey they own, this could technically also be used to transfer ownership of an account to a new owner.
 For example, this could be use used to sell a staked position without unbonding or an account that has vesting tokens.
 However, the friction of this is very high as this would essentially have to be done as a very specific OTC trade.
-Furthermore, additional constraints could be added to prevent accouns with Vesting tokens to use this feature.
+Furthermore, additional constraints could be added to prevent accounts with Vesting tokens to use this feature.
 * Will require that PubKeys for an account are included in the genesis exports.

 ## References